allthings/developers/oauth.md

 Key           | Value
 --------------|----------------------------------------------------------------
-client_id     | Will be provided by ALLTHINGS, `xxxxxx` in the example below response_type | `code` redirect_uri  | The MicroApp URL, e.g. `https://www.example.com`
+client_id     | Will be provided by Allthings, `xxxxxx` in the example below response_type | `code` redirect_uri  | The MicroApp URL, e.g. `https://www.example.com`